bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/README.md

 ### border

 Border will set a border around your element, you can determine the size color and style of the border.
 It will be set up in this order: width style color (a list of border styles can be found here: https://developer.mozilla.org/en-US/docs/Web/CSS/border).
-The border is outside th apdding, but inside th margin.
+The border is outside the padding, but inside the margin.

 ```css
   div {